 We produce highly sophisticated and leading-edge products and provide specialized solutions and services for complex technology and engineered products and projects, including both products and software.
 Many of our products, solutions, and services involve complex industrial machinery or infrastructure projects, such as gas turbines, onshore and offshore wind turbines, grid infrastructure, or nuclear power generation.
 A serious product or execution failure could result in a range of adverse outcomes including injuries or death, widespread power outages, fleet delivery delays, or similar systemic issues and could have a material adverse effect on our business, reputation, financial position, cash flows, and results of operations.
-Actual or perceived design, production, performance, or other quality issues related to new product introductions or existing product lines can result in direct warranty, maintenance, and other claims for damages, including costs associated with project delays.
+Actual or perceived design, production, performance, or other quality issues related to new product introductions or existing product lines have resulted and can result in direct warranty, maintenance, and other claims for damages, including costs associated with project delays, repairs, or replacements, some of which have been and can in the future be for significant amounts.
 For example, in the third quarter of 2022, we booked a provision due to changes in estimates for existing warranties for the deployment of repairs and other corrective measures to improve overall quality and fleet availability relating to our Onshore Wind business.
 Quality issues can also result in reputational harm to our business with a potential loss of attractiveness of our products, solutions, and services to new and existing customers.
-For example, a widespread fleet issue could result in revenue loss while the associated product is suspended from operation.
-This risk is pronounced in connection with the introduction of new technology in the main components of offshore wind turbines.
-Due to the challenges of servicing and performing maintenance on offshore wind turbines and the difficulties associated with scaling up production of new components, a fleet-wide product quality issue with our offshore wind turbines could cause us to incur substantial costs and could take significant time to address.
+A widespread fleet issue could result in revenue loss while the associated product is suspended from operation.
+This risk is pronounced in connection with the introduction of new technology.
+For example, due to the difficulties associated with scaling up production of new components, the challenges of servicing our substantial installed fleet of onshore wind turbines and the difficulties of servicing offshore wind turbines, a fleet-wide product quality issue with our wind turbines could cause us to incur substantial costs and could take significant time to address.
 Additionally, many of our products, solutions, and services function under demanding operating conditions and meet exacting certification, performance, and reliability standards that we, our customers, or regulators adopt.
 Developing and maintaining products, solutions, and services that meet or exceed these standards can be costly and technologically challenging and require extensive coordination of our suppliers and team members at our technology, manufacturing, and remote project sites in both developed and developing markets around the world.
-A failure to deliver products, solutions, and services that meet these standards could have significant adverse financial, competitive, or reputational effects.
+Failures to deliver products, solutions, and services that meet these standards, whether actual or perceived, have resulted and may in the future result in customers asserting contractual or other claims, often for significant amounts, which could have significant adverse financial, competitive, or reputational effects.